Staff

 Artistic Director

-Learn more about Paula at paulameninato.com
+Learn more at Cardell Dance Projects

 Olivia Jenna Brown

 Olivia Jenna Brown is a dancer/choreographer and dance educator who loves sharing the joy of movement with students of all ages.
-She is currently pursuing her MFA in Dance from Bennington College.
+She has her MFA in Dance from Bennington College.
 Originally from NYC, Olivia trained at the Ailey School, where she studied Ballet, Limon, Graham, Jazz, and Horton techniques.
 She holds a BA in Dance from Macaulay Honors College at Hunter College.
 Her pedagogy is informed by extensive studies in movement development with the Laban Bartenieff Institute of Movement Studies.
 She aims to foster integrated neuromotor development and empower children to express themselves through creative movement.

-Instructor & Children's Program Manager
+Children's Program Instructor

 Esmeralda Luciano

-Instructor
+Children's Program Instructor

 Alex Macaco